benaja-bendo/mspr-bloc-4/README.md

 # Payetonkawa Platform

 This repository contains a demonstration platform composed of three microservices communicating through Kafka.
-Each service exposes a small REST API and can be run locally using Docker Compose.
+The project is organised as a **pnpm monorepo**.
+Each service exposes a small REST API and can be run locally using Docker Compose or directly with Node.js.

 ## Services